 The most recent scup management track stock assessment was completed in June 2021, using data through 2019 (NEFSC 2021b).
-The assessment approach is a complex statistical catch-atage model incorporating a broad array of fishery and survey data.
+The Council and Commission FMP for scup defines the management unit as all scup from Cape Hatteras, North Carolina to the United States-Canada border.
+The assessment approach is a complex statistical catch-at-age model incorporating a broad array of fishery and survey data.
 Results from the 2021 assessment indicate that the scup stock was not overfished and was about two times the biomass target, and overfishing was not occurring, in 2019 (Figure 2).
 Fishing mortality was 32% below the threshold level defining overfishing.
 More detail on the assessment can be found here.